rrozansk/Risky/README.md

 The third mode is used for training the ai's which can then be used as an opponent in mode 2.
 All gameplay is configurable through a conf file, which among other things, holds the chromosomes of the ai.
 This makes it possible for the ai's to keep there intelligence between games.
-An example conf file (conf.txt) is included in the repo.
+An example conf file (conf.ini) is included in the repo.

 ## Prerequisites
 - gcc (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3 or equivalent